J3vers/project-01/README.md

 # Evers Photography (Project 1)

-This is an information based website for Project 1 of the Full Stat Web Development Bootcamp.
+This is an information based website for Project 1 of the Full Stack Web Development Bootcamp.

 ## Attributions